denisf01/tripleD/README.md

 # Mobile Web Shop App - React Native

-This project is a mobile web shop app created in React Native within 24 hours on a hackathon event.
+This project is a mobile web shop app created by team of three (Eldar Vikalo, Dino Marušić, Denis Folvarek) in React Native within 24 hours on a hackathon event.
 The goal of this app is to provide a seamless shopping experience for users on their mobile devices.

 ## Getting Started